 In haemodialysis, an artificial kidney machine (called a dialyser) is used to remove the wastes and excess fluids from the body.
 For dialysis to work, there must be a difference in the concentration between the blood and the dialysate (fluid that circulates inside the dialysis machine).
 Solids move from areas of high to low concentration, whereas water tends to do the opposite, moving from low to high concentrations.
 This is because the area with a higher concentration has less water.
 For example, when potato slices are added to a salt solution, the water from inside the potato moves to the salt solution, which causes the potato to shrink.

-- And the blood delivery system (via certain access points).
+- The blood delivery system (via certain access points).

-- Blood Delivery System: This refers to the circuit between your dialysis access point and the dialysis machine.
+This refers to the circuit between your dialysis access point and the dialysis machine.
 A small amount of blood is pumped through the circuit at a time, through the dialysis machine and back into your body.
-The amount of waste removed from the blood is affected by factors including: how fast the blood is flowing, the number of hours you are connected to the dialysis machine, and the type of machine you are using.
+The amount of waste removed from the blood is affected by factors including how fast the blood is flowing, the number of hours you are connected to the dialysis machine, and the type of machine you are using.

 There are three main types of access used for dialysis: